mtorromeo/vue-patternfly3/README.md

   </a>
 </p>

-PatternFly components for Vue.js 2.
+PatternFly components for Vue 2.

-**Be warned:** this library is in alpha state and only a small set of components is implemented.

 More informations on the project [homepage][link-homepage].